PreMiD/Presences/README.md

     <h1>PreMiD Activities</h1>
 </div>

 This repository contains the source code of all Activities that are available in [PreMiD's Store](https://premid.app/store).
-Activities enhance your Discord presence by showing what you're doing on various websites and applications.
+Activities enhance your Discord presence by showing what you're doing on various websites.

 <div align="left">
     <a target="_blank" href="https://discord.premid.app/" title="Join our Discord!">